Hawker Hurricane Did Yeoman’s Service in Battle of Britain

 The Hawker Hurricane was the first operational R.A.F. aircraft capable of a top speed in excess of 300 mph.
-Delivery of the aircraft to front line squadrons of Fighter Command only began in the fall of 1938.
-By the outbreak of war in September of 1939, Hawker Aircraft Ltd had built 497 Hurricanes from the intial RAF order of 3,500.
+Delivery of the aircraft to front-line squadrons of Fighter Command only began in the fall of 1938.
+By the outbreak of war in September of 1939, Hawker Aircraft Ltd had built 497 Hurricanes from the initial RAF order of 3,500.

 From RAF History site:

 “A total of 1,715 Hurricanes flew with Fighter Command during the period of the Battle, far in excess of all other British fighters combined.
 Having entered service a year before the Spitfire, the Hurricane was “half-a-generation” older, and was markedly inferior in terms of speed and climb…